Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 There are two major differences.

 1. An **A**bstract **S**yntax **T**ree would not normally contain all the syntactic information.
-    This mean the **exact original** text can not always be re-constructed from the AST.
+    This means the **exact original** text cannot always be re-constructed from the AST.

 2. An **A**bstract **S**yntax **T**ree would not represent the whole syntactic parse tree.
     It would normally only contain nodes related to specific parse tree nodes,